T-U-R-A/tura-coding-book/Concepts.typ

 //Variables required for Greedy.
 #let arr1 = (("1", "3"), ("2", "5"), ("4", "6"), ("3", "8"), ("7", "10"))

-A greedy algorithm is a type of algorithm where the solution for a smaller sub-part of the question also applies to the whole question.
+A greedy algorithm is a type of algorithm where the solution for a smaller subpart of the question also applies to the whole question.
 A greedy algorithm never goes back and corrects it's previous decision.
 Let's take a look at a question that can be solve with a greedy algorithm:

 Question: You are given a list of events.
 Every event has a start time and an end time.
 You can only attend one event at a time.
 Your goal is to pick events in such a way so that you can attend the maximum number of events.